Instant Mushroom Coffee: What are the Benefits?

-Instant mushroom coffee is becoming as much of an icon as mushrooms themselves.
+Instant mushroom coffee is becoming as much of an icon as functional mushrooms themselves.
 Gone are the days when brewing a cup of mushroom coffee meant buying expensive ground mushroom coffee and waiting for it to steep.

-Lets dig into the benefits:
+Let's dig into the benefits:

 Table of Contents